The Ultimate Costa Rica Packing List

 Insulated Can Cooler 🦩

 My favorite part of getting to Costa Rica isn’t the moment I depart from the plane and feel the wonderfully humid air on my skin.
 It isn’t taking the wrong road at 10pm and getting lost on a road called the Monkey Trail.
-My favorite part is cracking a can of Imperial and having that first sip of Costa Rica’s national beer.
+My favorite part is feeling the sand between my toes, cracking a can of Imperial, and having that first sip of Costa Rica’s national beer before jumping in the ocean.

-We recommend the Yeti Can Coolers.
+We recommend bringing a Yeti Can Cooler if you like cold drinks at the beach.
 They keep our beer frosty cold until the last sip and always make it in our travel bag.

 A Bluetooth Speaker 🦩

 We bring a Bluetooth speaker EVERYWHERE.
-The JBL Clip Speaker is a true game-changer for beach days in Costa Rica!
-With its powerful sound, compact size, and a handy clip for attaching to your bag or bike, it’s perfect for on-the-go tunes.
+The JBL Clip Speaker is a true game changer for beach days in Costa Rica!
+With its decent sound to size ratio and a handy clip for attaching to your bag or bike, it’s perfect for on-the-go tunes.
 Plus, its waterproof feature means it can handle those unexpected tropical showers or accidental splashes by the sea.
 Essential for our Pura Vida playlist!

 Binoculars